Meteor-Community-Packages/react-router-ssr/README.md

 renderWithSSR(<App />);
 ```

-## Styled Components
+## Styled Components 💅

-If the [styled-components](https://styled-components.com/) package is installed in your project, this package will detect it's presence, create a new `ServerStyleSheet`, collect all styles, and use them to render your app.
+If the [styled-components](https://styled-components.com/) package is installed in your project, this package will detect it is present, create a new `ServerStyleSheet`, collect all styles, and use them to render your app.